Do512 Family - What to do in Austin with Kids

-From twinkling lights to train rides, live music, ice skating, cookies & cocoa, and more — the holidays in Austin are full of wonderful family events to celebrate the season!
-Below we’re sharing some old favorites and new experiences that are guaranteed to make special memories with the kids.
+From twinkling lights and train rides to live music, ice skating, and plenty of cocoa and cookies, Austin is packed with ways for families to celebrate the season.
+We’ve rounded up a mix of longtime favorites and new holiday happenings that are sure to make special memories with the kids.

 Best Holiday Family Events in Austin